Comforting and cheesy oven-baked chicken and chorizo risotto, on the table in just 35 minutes!

 🥘 Ingredients

-- Olive Oil - 1 tablespoon is needed.
+Olive Oil - 1 tablespoon is needed.

-- Onion - 1 small white onion, chopped finely.
+Onion - 1 onion, chopped finely.

-- Chicken Breasts - 2 chicken breasts, chopped into bite size pieces.
+Chicken Breasts - 2 chicken breasts, chopped into bite-size pieces.

-- Chorizo - 100g chorizo sausage, cut into 1cm slices.
+Chorizo - 100g chorizo sausage, cut into 1cm slices.

-- Frozen Petit Pois - or use frozen peas if you prefer.
+Frozen Petit Pois - or use frozen peas if you prefer.

-- Arborio Rice - essential for any risotto recipe.
+Arborio Rice - essential for any risotto recipe.

-- Parmesan - sprinkled over the risotto at the end of cooking.
+Parmesan - sprinkled over the risotto at the end of cooking.

-- Salt & Pepper - for seasoning.
+Salt & Pepper - for seasoning.

 🔪 Instructions